SNCF: Logotype

 SNCF's current visual logo was created in 2005 by the Carré Noir agency, a subsidiary of the Publicis communication group.
 It was slightly reworked in 2011: rounded corners, disappearance of shadows inside the letters as well as behind, and a clearer separation between them.

 Sound identity

-The SNCF sound logo – the four notes C – G – A flat – E flat –, in a sung version, was created in 2005 by Michaël Boumendil.
+In 2005, the sound logo of the SNCF the four notes C – G – A♭ – E♭, in its sung version, was created by Michaël Boumendil and the agency Sixième Son.

 David Gilmour, guitarist of the group Pink Floyd, used the jingle as the inspiration for the title track of his 2015 album Rattle That Lock.
 Simone Hérault has been the voice of SNCF since 1981.

 Culture

 Cinema

-Since the Auguste and Louis Lumière's first film, SNCF has been the company that hosts the most film shoots in France, between 50 and 60 shoots per year, which represents around two thirds of French productions.
-A selection of iconic films where SNCF is at the heart of the matter include:
+Since the Auguste and Louis Lumière's first film, SNCF has been the company that hosts the most film shoots in France, between 50 and 60 shoots per year, which represents around two-thirds of French productions.
+A selection of iconic films where SNCF is at the heart of the matter includes: